Rizkyyullah/pay-simple/README.md

 ## How to run an application

 ### Prerequisite

 1. Have a [Git](https://git-scm.com) that has been installed on your computer
 2. [Go](https://go.dev) Language has been installed and [PostgreSQL](https://postgresql.com)
 3. Have this clone repo
-4. Or please access endpoint [https://pay-simple.adaptable.app/api/v1/{resource}](https://pay-simple.adaptable.app/api/v1) using a REST Client such as Postman or Insomnia to make a request without having to do this clone repo
+4. Or please access endpoint [https://pay-simple-production.up.railway.app/api/v1/{resource}](https://pay-simple-production.up.railway.app/api/v1) using a REST Client such as Postman or Insomnia to make a request without having to do this clone repo

-Note*: I recommend running the application locally, as there were some issues during the deployment process and I haven't tried all the endpoints that were created.
-But for the process of registering, logging in, logging out, and viewing all products it runs smoothly on the adaptable server.
+Note\*: Since I'm using railway trial plan, access to log into database is limited and please lemme know if the endpoint is no longer usable but it's still listed.

 ### Installation

 If you want to clone this repo and run it on your local computer.
 Follow these steps

 ```bash
 # clone this repository using command
 git clone https://github.com/Rizkyyullah/pay-simple.git